 Grace Cahill is a writer, director, and songwriter from New York City.
-She graduated from Kenyon College in 2024 with a BA in English and a concentration in Creative Writing.
-She’s currently a production intern at The Late Show with Stephen Colbert.
+She graduated from Kenyon College in 2024 with a BA in English and Stuyvesant High School in 2020.

-Since returning to NYC, she directed “Best Daughter,” a one act play by Rayna Berggren starring Patricia Randell and Brynn Gaultier at the Producers Club and “Too Close” a short play by Uliana Klimchuk, starring Misha Brooks and Julia Kim Caldwell for Young Playwrights Ukraine at The Segal Center World Voices Reading Series.
-Most recently, she co-founded a lab for young writers, actors, and directors in NYC.
+Her directing work includes Boom, by Karina Syrota and Life is Absurd but Love is Good, by Asia Pshenychna, as a part of Young Playwrights Ukraine @ The Tank with actors Leela Bassuk, Catherine Curtin, Taya Fedorenko, Rory Greenwood, Jonny James Kajoba and Isabel Renner.
+Best Daughter, a one act play by Rayna Berggren starring Patricia Randell and Brynn Gautheir at the Producers Club and Too Close a short play by Uliana Klimchuk, starring Misha Brooks and Julia Kim Caldwell for Young Playwrights Ukraine at The Segal Center World Voices Reading Series.

 In late winter, 2022, during spring break from her sophomore year of college, Grace helped found Young Playwrights Ukraine, which grew into an internationally known theater project for young Ukrainian students living with war.
-She’s worked as their dramaturg on dozens of plays for almost three years.
+She’s worked as their dramaturg on dozens of plays for over three years.

 In the summer of 2023, she wrote and directed The Caravaggio Show, a web series starring Petro Ninovskyi, Isabel Renner, Trí Lê and Gabriel Gaston.